rafiberlin/s2020_image_caption_deep_nl/README.md

 ## Some parameters in hparams.json explained

-* rnn_layers : Enables the numbe of layers to be stacked on the RNN
+* rnn_layers : Enables the number of layers to be stacked on the RNN
 * drop_out_prob: only available when stacking RNN layers, ignore some hidden neurons with the given probabiliy.
 Set 0 to not use it.
 * rnn_model : "gru" or "lstm"  are the possible values